 Some agrichemcial companies recognize this need and have developed short documents to summarize key aspects of the label, but they are inconsistent and brand-specific marketing documents that do not always contain the information we are proposing.
 Here, for example, is the technology sheet for Integrity herbicide.

-We tested the versatility of the our LLS format by summarizing four diverse pesticide labels.
+We tested the versatility of our LSS format by summarizing four diverse pesticide labels.
 Our selections are not intended to imply that these labels are particularly deficient.
 Only that they are commonly used, somewhat complicated and represent the spectrum of pesticide categories and application methods.